yannisEF/Pareto-local-search/README.md

 ### Main files

-The *main* prefixed files allows you to reproduce our results, editable parameters are defined at the beginning of each file.
+The *main* prefixed files allow you to reproduce our results, editable parameters are defined at the beginning of each file.